TownLake/blog-samrhea/content/pages/about/index.md

 I work on the Emerging Technology and Incubation team at Cloudflare.
 We ship the future that we think our customers will need months and years from now.

-I previously spent six years launching, building, and leading the [Zero Trust](https://www.cloudflare.com/products/zero-trust/) [product line](https://blog.cloudflare.com/cloudflare-one-one-year-later/) at Cloudflare as the VP of Product.
+I previously spent six years launching, building, and leading the [Zero Trust](https://www.cloudflare.com/products/zero-trust/) [product line](https://blog.cloudflare.com/cloudflare-one-one-year-later/) at Cloudflare as the group's VP of Product.
 You can read more about that journey [here](https://blog.samrhea.com/pages/at-cloudflare).

-I also [launched our Registrar](https://blog.cloudflare.com/using-cloudflare-registrar/) years ago and miss the bizarre dance of domain registration.
+I also [launched our Registrar](https://blog.cloudflare.com/using-cloudflare-registrar/) years ago.
+I miss the bizarre dance of domain registration.
 I'm sorry -- I do not know when we will support the `.horse` TLD.

 Before Cloudflare I spent several years as a Product Manager in the Austin office of ESW Capital.
 I helped acquire and improve software companies of all sizes through our DevFactory arm.
-Prior to my time with the ESW Capital group I worked for a medical technology investment firm doing a little bit of everything as we built, bought, and invested in healthcare technology businesses.
+Prior to my time with ESW Capital I worked for a medical technology investment firm doing a little bit of everything as we built, bought, and invested in healthcare technology businesses.

 ## School